 Why is this change so significant for IVD manufacturers?

 The current legislation, in the form of the IVD Directive, was written for a young industry, without broad scope or scalability.
 As the industry has evolved, the Directive has become outdated.
 The new Regulation addresses some of the challenges posed by the Directive, including a new rule-based classification system for products, superseding the current list-based approach.
 This in itself makes the Regulation more practical, by allowing it to remain relevant to an innovative and growing industry.
 It also means that a far larger number of IVD manufacturers require a notified body to certify their products, as classification rules are applied to all IVDs, rather than using an exclusive list of specific products to determine which require a notified body.
-Under the IVD Directive, 90% of the industry could self-certify, but with the Regulation, up to 90% of the industry now requires a notified body, drastically increasing the reach of these safety and performance requirements.
+Under the IVD Directive, 90% of the industry could self-certify, but with the Regulation, up to 90% of the industry now requires a notified body.

-In addition to the change in classification rules, we also see increased harmony between the IVD Regulation and the equivalent Medical Device Regulation, including a focus on clinical evaluation, in particular clinical evidence, and increased control over the wider supply chain.
+In addition to the change in classification rules, we also see increased harmony between the IVD Regulation and the equivalent Medical Device Regulation, including a focus on clinical evaluation, and increased control over the wider supply chain.

 When is the In Vitro Diagnostic Directive changing?

 The Council has planned to approve the agreement at ministers' level in September 2016.
-Following their legal-linguistic review, the draft regulation will be then adopted by the Parliament and the Council, probably at the end of the 2016 or early 2017.
+Following their legal-linguistic review, the draft regulation will be then adopted by the Parliament and the Council, probably in early 2017.